Infrastructure law expected to boost jobs, economy

 The bill does not increase the federal fuel tax, which is a key source of existing federal transportation revenue.
 The main new funding sources in the law are: repurposed COVID-19 relief funds, delaying a Medicare rebate to pharmacy benefit managers and insurers, profits from auctioning airwave spectrum, new cryptocurrency reporting requirements, extending or reinstating various fees, and the estimated financial impact of policy changes.

-“This increase in infrastructure investment has been drastically needed for a long time.
-It will enable Montgomery County to continue improvements to local bridges and roads,” Montgomery County Engineer Paul Gruner said.
-“I also applaud President Biden and the leaders on both sides of the aisle for all of their efforts in getting this done.”
+“This increase in infrastructure investment has been drastically needed for a long time,” Montgomery County Engineer Paul Gruner said.

 The other big winners in Ohio are water infrastructure projects, which will get $1.4 billion, and public transit, which will receive $1.2 billion, according to a White House fact sheet for Ohio.